 When the temperature starts to rise outside your home, you rely on your air conditioner to keep your home cozy.
-Your AC might be running, but the air coming from your vents feels warm.
+Your AC might be running, but the air issuing from your vents feels warm.

 1.Your Thermostat is Set Incorrectly